rfong/sustenance/food/coop_food.md

 ## lentil stew

-sized for a 10 cup instant pot. my water ratios are targeting a thick, solid stew consistency that can be eaten with chopsticks
+- sized for a 10 cup instant pot. my water ratios are targeting a thick, solid stew consistency that can be eaten with chopsticks.

-for broth, I usually use Better Than Bouillon's "No Chicken" base.
+- for broth, I usually use Better Than Bouillon's "No Chicken" base.
 I always undersalt a bit while cooking and then salt to taste after it's done cooking.
+- for any water/broth used, I preheat the water up in an electric kettle because instant pots are slow at heating water.

 don't forget to start an amount of grain in the rice cooker to accompany the stew
 - for short-grain rice, I add a glob of coconut oil